The Importance of Vaccinations

 When Are They Administered?

-There are many vaccines available today, all of which protect us from dangerous diseases.
+There are many today, all of which protect us from dangerous diseases.
 Each vaccine has it’s own timetable of when it should be administered.
 Parents who have questions about their child’s vaccination schedule should talk to their doctors.
 Many babies are vaccinated at just two months old and many children can finish their inoculations by the time they are six years old.

 The DTap vaccine protects against diphtheria, tetanus, and pertussis.
 Children receive this vaccine through five different shots, with each one containing the antigens for each disease.
 However, it is important to receive booster shots in the form of the Td vaccine every ten years.
 This protects our bodies from contracting any of the diseases at a later date.